 Interact with professors and TAs more

 Since summer classes are usually smaller than those during the school year, you will most likely have much more face time with your professors and TAs.
-This time is really valuable, especially if you attend a large college where face time with your instructors is usually minimal.
+This time is really valuable, especially if you attend a large college where it's harder to interact on a more personal level with them.
 Try to build a working relationship with your professor or TAs by taking advantage of their office hours and asking questions.
 Not only will this help you succeed short-term in the summer class you’re taking, but long-term, especially if you plan to take future classes with this professor or TA.
 They will remember you and your dedication to the subject material, be invested in your success, and could even mentor you or be a reference in the future!

 Learn more about majors and programs that interest you